Program Information

 Explore the broad impact of globalization on First Nation, Métis, and Inuit peoples in Canada.
 Examine the revitalization of Indigenous knowledge and ways of knowing and being (ontology and epistemology) in Canada and abroad and explore its influence on the notion of 'Global citizenship' that provides a framework to facilitate restoration of balance, sustainability, and conservation for future generations.
 Implement an experiential learning opportunity (e.g., culminating project) within community demonstrating the value of Indigenous Knowledge (e.g., global citizenship engagement).

-SCU-1703: First Nations Languages - Resilience & Reclamation
+First Nation Languages - Resilience & Reclamation

 Explore First Nations languages traditional to Turtle Island (North America) reflecting on origins, teachings, and storytelling.
 Holistically examine the colonial impacts and the resilience, resurgence, and reclamation of First Nations languages.